alexbujenita/flix-node-back/README.md

 ## Auth middleware

-Checks the presence of the auth headers and tries to decode it, if successful create a property on the req object with the actual user ID, if not return a 401.
+~~Checks the presence of the auth headers and tries to decode it, if successful create a property on the req object with the actual user ID, if not return a 401.`~~

+Almost, now it checks the presence of the cookie.

 ## Routes breakdown